the-wise-lab/transition-learning-public/README.md

 ```bash
 python download_data.py
 ```
+> [!NOTE]

-> **Note:** This will download the original results for all of the analyses and store them in `./models` and `./results`.
+This will download the original results for all of the analyses and store them in `./models` and `./results`.
 These can be overwritten by running the notebooks, which will save the results to the same directory.

 ## 🔬 Reproducing the analyses